microsoft/BotBuilder-Samples/experimental/common-expression-language/prebuilt-functions.md

 ### xml

-Return the XML version for a string that contains a JSON object.
+[C# only] Return the XML version for a string that contains a JSON object.

 ```
 xml('<value>')